billspat/ewxpwsdb/doc/dev.md

     Note that some stations throttle access (especially Zentra/Meter group), so some tests take a veyr long time to complete

-1. You can run tests and get pacakges inside VS code.
+1. Using VS Code

     After opening this folder in vscode, select the environment that poetry created (with the install command), by using the command prompt (on mac is shift+command+p)  and search for  "python select interpreter..."

     it should pick the poetry env for you, but if not, you can identify poetry environments by the folder, which are somewhere in your home directory, but inside a folder that looks like `pypoetry/virtualenvs/ewxpwsdb....`

+    Note that you can use the terminal in VS Code to run python

+1. Explore the python notebooks

+    in the `/doc` folder are several notebooks (`.ipynb` files) that can be opened with VS Code that demonstrate and walk through some code to work with this package, step by step.
+Please see if those will work.